 Marc Cram, the director of new market development for Server Technology, a brand from Legrand, sees these population densities as directly related to the development of smart cities.
 This is, in part, due to necessity.
 As the population expands, we need to find a way to manage it effectively in the highly dense areas.
 Resources will be stretched and become reliant on efficiency.

 “A successful smart city will depend on solutions across six major domains.
 Economy, environment and energy, government and education, living and health, safety and security, and lastly, mobility.
 The common understanding for a smart city in 2021 is one that provides for the real-time monitoring and control of the infrastructure and services that are operated by the city, thereby reducing energy use and pollution, while improving health, public safety, and the quality of life of the citizens and visitors.”

 It should not go unacknowledged that this could trigger some anxiety.
 The concept of real-time monitoring can feel a little too Orwellian for many people’s comfort but, frankly, is already a part of our daily lives.

-We are already monitored by GPS on our mobile phones - our preferences are tracked on the internet, and microphones listen to our every conversation.
-The question that Smart Cities answer is how can this integration of technology help out daily lives.
+We are already monitored by GPS on our mobile phones - our preferences are tracked on the Internet, and microphones listen to our every conversation.
+The question that Smart Cities answer is how can this integration of technology help our daily lives.

 This process is already beginning in New York.